Generalized Dirac structure beyond the linear regime in graphene: Beyond linear approximation and generalized Dirac

+that is precisely the GUP of \cite{AhmedAli1,AhmedAli2,AhmedAli3}, when coordinates commute among themselves, and so do momenta (see especially \cite{AhmedAli3}).

-that clearly gives $H = V_F \slashed{Q}$ as the effective Hamiltonian governing the physics of graphene within a range of energies much wider than the one where the linear approximation holds.
-Here the Lorentz (rotation) symmetric structure is preserved by construction by both expressions for $H$.
-Although Lorentz invariant, the structure for $A \neq 0$ exhibits a particle-antiparticle (electron-hole) asymmetry, that would correspond to the matter-antimatter asymmetry in the quantum gravity scenarios.
+In both the equivalent cases, we have effective Hamiltonians that govern the physics of graphene within a range of energies much wider than the one where the linear approximation holds.